aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Flipped.md

 - entity.`basestate` and entity.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to 0 (`Idle`)
 - startstate is set to 0 (`Idle`)
 - 0.1 seconds are yielded

+However, if more than 1 main turns is left, the entire enemy action is skipped and the coroutine proceeds to [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action).

 ## [ClearStatus](../Conditions%20methods/ClearStatus.md)
 This condition is excluded from removal meaning it will remain even after calling this method.